 Practicing with zendo forms and participating in ceremonial roles enriches and deepens our practice, both individually and collectively.
 Doans care for the altars, sound instruments that call us to the zendo, keep track of time and ring bells to signal the beginning and end of zazen.
 They lead the chanting, and ring bells during the ceremonies that signal us to bow.
 And they carry incense for the priest who leads zazen and service.
 We take responsibility for our communal practice with others, which strengthens our community and our shared container for practice.
 Doan practice is also a wonderful opportunity to notice our own states of mind/being – nervousness, perfectionism, distractedness, and also joy, devotion, connection: all that arises dependently with all phenomena.

-Doanryo training may be conducted by the Ino (Zendo manager) the Tanto (Head of Practice), or the Head Teacher.
+Doanryo training may be offered by the Ino, Head Doan, or Guiding Teacher.
 In traditional Zen training all temple residents would be trained in each of the positions.
 At AZC, Doanryo training is available to any member who regularly attends services and zazen and is interested in deepening their practice by supporting the practice of others.
 For more information, send an email to Choro at choro@austinzencenter.org.

 Doanryo Roles: